 The Rest of the Best Battlefield 2042 Settings

 The video settings for Battlefield 2042 are probably the most significant in terms of performance.
 However, there are some minor adjustments you can make elsewhere to make sure you’re getting the best experience possible.
 These are some of the other settings you can use:

 - Audio Mix – 3D is best if you have the right headphones.

 - Audio in Background – Off.
 It is best to stay focused.

 Accessibility Settings – The Best Battlefield 2042 Settings

-The Accessibility setttings aren’t the most vital for competitive play.
+The Accessibility settings aren’t the most vital for competitive play.
 You’re probably not going to get a major advantage from using the best Battlefield 2042 settings here.
-All of the settings in here other than menu narration are covered in other catagories too.
-So there isn’t much to detail here.
+These are some recommendations though:

 Those are some of the recommendations for the best Battlefield 2042 settings.
 However, another major impact on things is going to be PC.
-Make sure your computer is up to date, and considerably replacing any underpowered hardware if it can’t quite perform.
-One important area that you’re going to need to change things is to make sure you’re using the most up to date drivers possible.
+Make sure your computer is up to date, and consider replacing any underpowered hardware if it can’t quite perform.
+One important area that you’re going to need to change things is to make sure you’re using the most up-to-date drivers possible.
 This is how you can do that:

 How to Improve Performance in Battlefield 2042